 Tandem PCIe RTL Design

 Tandem PCIe requires slight modifications from the non-tandem PCI Express product.
-This section indicates the additional logic embedded within Integrated Block for PCIe core and the additional responsibilities of the user application to implement a Tandem PCIe solution.
+This section indicates the additional logic integrated within the core and the additional responsibilities of the user application to implement a Tandem PCIe solution.

 Tandem PCIe Ports